- Installation

 }

-action class also provides methods to activate the customer account using the activation code.
+The CustomerRegister action class also provides methods to activate the customer account using the activation code.
 This is useful when the customer clicks on the email verification link.

 use Igniter\User\Actions\CustomerRegister;